getsentry/sentry-java/docs/modules/appengine.rst

 Usage
 -----

-This module provides a new ``SentryFactory`` implementation which replaces the default async system with a Google App Engine compatible one.
-You'll need to configure Sentry to use the ``io.sentry.appengine.AppEngineSentryFactory`` as its factory.
+This module provides a new ``SentryClientFactory`` implementation which replaces the default async system with a Google App Engine compatible one.
+You'll need to configure Sentry to use the ``io.sentry.appengine.AppEngineSentryClientFactory`` as its factory.

 The queue size and thread options will not be used as they are specific to the default Java threading system.